trezor/trezor-user-env/docker/README.md

 - xQuartz (to share your screen with Docker)
 - SatoshiLabs VPN.

 Download these as you are used to.
-We recommend using nix or brew, but that's your fight.
+We recommend using `nix` or `brew`, but that's your fight.

 In Xquartz settings go to Preferences > Security and enable "Allow connections from network clients".
-TODO: are there any security implications of this?

 ### Run it

 - Run xQuartz and leave it running on the background.
 Wait till it is launched.
 - Add yourself to the X access control list: `xhost +127.0.0.1`
 - Make sure your VPN is on.
-- Run `docker-compose -f ./docker/docker-compose-mac.yml up --build`.
+- Run `docker-compose -f ./docker/compose.yml up --remove-orphans --build trezor-user-env-mac`.
 - Open `controller/index.html`: `open controller/index.html`.